DaviMaciel22/DaviMaciel22/README.md

 ###

-<p align="left">📚 I'm currently learning: GitHub, UML, MySQL and Java<br>🎯 Goals: Enter the technology job market as a Software Enginner<br>🎲 Fun fact: I really like playing video games and reading on my free time</p>
+<p align="left">📚 I'm currently learning: GitHub, UML, MySQL and Java<br>🎯 Goals: Looking for my first opportunity as a Software Engineer Intern or Junior Developer.<br>🎲 Fun fact: I enjoy playing video games and exploring how technology is used in game development.</p>

 ###